hgaaditya/rpi_homeserver/README.md

 # RPi Homeserver
 <img src="https://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-300x267.png" width="100" height="89">

-* What this is?	 : An absolute beginners guide to get a RPi up and running, hosting multiple services for an essential home server.
+* What this is?	 : An absolute beginners guide to get a RPi up and running, hosting multiple services in fault tolerant containers for an essential home server.
 * Who is this for?: Anyone who is starting up with Docker, Anyone who is interested in home automation and a DIY server solution but doesn't want to spend a fortune.
 * What this isn't : The most advanced guide, The best guide available.